-According to the U.S. Department of Housing and Urban Development, roughly 1.2 million households live in public housing units.
+The U.S. Department of Housing and Urban Development reports that roughly 970,000 households live in public housing units.

 Each of these households had to go through the eligibility determination process.
 This process includes reviewing an applicant’s annual gross household income and considering other factors, such as a person’s age, family status, and whether they qualify as having a disability.

 Along the journey, eligibility workers provide applicants with information and guidance.
-Their work also includes checking an applicant’s references to make sure they will be good tenants.
+Their work also includes checking an applicant’s references to make sure they’ll be good tenants.

 Fundamental Skills for Eligibility Workers

-As evidenced by the eligibility worker job description, professionals in this role work closely with clients, many of whom may be experiencing personal challenges.
-Therefore, eligibility workers must be able to exhibit compassion and patience to people from all walks of life.
-Additionally, critical thinking and problem-solving skills enable them to find resolutions to often-complicated enrollment issues.
+Professionals in this role work closely with clients, many of whom may be experiencing personal challenges.
+Therefore, eligibility workers need to be able to exhibit compassion and patience to people from all walks of life.
+Additionally, critical thinking and problem-solving skills enable them to find resolutions to often complicated enrollment issues.

-Eligibility workers may have to deny benefits to an individual or family, which can create a contentious situation.
+Eligibility workers may have to deny benefits to an individual or a family, potentially creating a contentious situation.
 The ability to form trust-based relationships and stay composed in stressful situations can contribute to positive outcomes.